monday15/lounge-gtk-theme/README.md

 ## Info
----
 Lounge gtk theme is a fork of Adwaita theme, inspired by Absolute gtk2 theme.
 Meson build system files based on Yaru's ones.
 All links to related projects can be found below.

 ## IMPORTANT NOTE
----
-This theme is meant to be used with Lounge-aux-icons.
+This theme is meant to be used with Lounge-aux icons.
 It is not a "complete" icon theme - it has 10 icons (only symbolic), but they are VITAL for providing correct user expirience.
-Installation is simple and easy, check out https://github.com/monday15/lounge-aux-icons before procceding with installation.
+Installation is simple and easy, check out https://github.com/monday15/lounge-aux before procceding with installation.
-> Fedora users will get Lounge-aux-icons as a weak dependency with Adwaita as a main icon theme, for other icon themes, they should also check the link.
+> Fedora users will get Lounge-aux as a weak dependency with Adwaita as a main icon theme, for other icon themes, they should also check the link.

 ## Installation
----
 Clone repository (or download release), run following commands from project directory:
 `meson build`
-`ninja -C build install`
+`sudo ninja -C build install`
 > "build" is a name of build folder, you can change it if you need.

 Fedora users can install theme via copr: